Success of digital adiabatic simulation with large Trotter step: Adiabatic Theorem with Riemann-Lebesgue Lemma Structure

 Two parts are Hermitian conjugate to each other.
-Use integration by part we can prove every integral like $\int_{0}^{1}AGXPA^{\dagger} + h.c. ds$ has a factor of $1/T$.
-From Eq: (\ref{equ:derivative}) we obtain:
+Use integration by part we can prove every integral like $\int_{0}^{1}AGXPA^{\dagger} + H.c. ds$ has a factor of $1/T$.
+From Eq: (\ref{equ:derivative}) we obtain

-with:
+with

-This is the stucture of Riemann-Lebesgue lemma.
+This is the structure of the Riemann-Lebesgue lemma.
 We can apply the integration by part to $\int_{0}^{1}AGXPA^{\dagger}ds$ again, which results in another factor of $T^{-1}$.
-When $T \gg \|X\|, \|X'\|$, it no longer appears in the leading term, thus:
+When $T \gg \|X\|, \|X'\|$, it no longer appears in the leading term, thus

-Of course, there are counterexamples where $\|H''\| = \mathcal{O}(T)$ which make the part including $X$ not negligible.
+Of course, there are counterexamples where $\|H''\| = O(T)$ which make the part including $X$ not negligible.